chain4travel/camino-docs/docs/guides/how-to-save-your-wallet.md

 description: How to save your wallet
 ---

-# How to Save Your Wallet
+# How to Save Your Wallet?

+There are two ways to save your wallet.
+One is to store it in your browser's local storage, and the other option is to save it to your computer as a keystore file.
+Both methods use encryption to securely store your password.

+## Saving your wallet to Browser's local storage

 The Camino Wallet provides a feature to safely save your wallet to your browser's local storage for easy access in the future.